By Andrew Westcott 'MOWAN'

 Oh yes: Partly because I'm not a fan of listening to another ham's 15-minute broadcast I find I quite enjoy contests as the exchanges are nice and short but the contact still gets made.
 Future station refinements revolve around improving layout and antennae in an attempt to improve performance but to be honest, as my back garden could, on a foggy day, pass for GCHQ, there's not a lot more I can put 'out back' without possibly invoking the wrath of the neighbours or the local council planning orifice.

 Radio amateurs have dragged the hobby screaming and kicking into the 21st century by the use of digital transmissions.
 I like messing about with digital modes and spend most of my time on the radio engaging in conversations using digital transmissions.
-For those not familiar with this (and you should be really) it usually involves the transmission and reception of text, sent via the computer keyboard and decoded by feeding the received audio tones into the computer's sound card, which displays the received text on the screen as in the screenshot below.
+For those not familiar with this (and maybe you should be really) it usually involves the transmission and reception of text, sent via the computer keyboard and decoded by feeding the received audio tones into the computer's sound card, which displays the received text on the screen as in the screenshot below.

 I also have a firm interest in Morse Code.

 A very old form of transmission and some would say it is now redundant, but legs are a very old form of transport - have these been made redundant by modern technology?
 Not entirely, as sometimes the original is still the simplest and most effective in a given set of circumstances and this is entirely true of Morse Code.
-I am currently practising to improve my read speed, 9 words a minute being about the fastest I can do without too many copy errors - I have hit the proverbial 'wall' and have now been beating my head against it for a while.
+I am currently practicing to improve my read speed, 9 words a minute being about the fastest I can do without too many copy errors - I have hit the proverbial 'wall' and have now been beating my head against it for a while.
 All in good time I suppose, but I'm getting impatient!
-Maybe at around 50 years of age I'm too old to attain a good speed?
+Maybe at over 50 years of age I'm too old to attain a good speed?

 Back to top

 I currently own 3 commercially made transceivers - Two Kenwood TS-430Ss and a Kenwood TS-520SE which are set up in the kitchen.
 I use a computer for contact logging and for encoding and decoding digital modes, my preferred modes at the moment.
 I also use a Kenwood AT-230 antenna matcher to ensure my radios see the correct load and to give a reasonable power indication, although the antennas I use present a good match natively.
-The matcher is only used if I wish to attempt operation on frequencies for which the antennas were not designed, and although this means inefficiencies and is considered poor practice, it is my only option if I wish to occasionally operate on a band for which I have not built an antenna.
+The matcher is only used if I wish to attempt operation on frequencies for which the antennae were not designed, and although this means inefficiencies and is considered poor practice, it is my only option if I wish to occasionally operate on a band for which I have not built an antenna.

 Due to severe space limitations I have only three physical antennas available - one being a ground mounted 10.5 metre high vertical for 40 and 20 metres, an inverted L for 160, 80 and 60 metres and a pole mounted vertical half wave for 10m.
 The vertical and inverted L share the same feedpoint and ground radial system, which due to good neighbourly relations I have been able to extend beyond the confines of my postage stamp of a garden.